BonaFideIT/passify-bareos/README.md

     command_endpoint = host_name
     vars.dummy_state = 2
 }
 ```

-Beware that we have set dummy state to 2, which indicates a missing passive check as critical as it most likely indicates a backup which has not been completed at all.
+Setting `dummy_state = 2` marks a missing passive check as **critical**, as it likely indicates that a backup was not completed at all.
-Modify the check interval to the minimum time window in which you expect at least one backup to complete.
+Modify the check interval to the shortest expected backup completion window.

-### Monitoring multiple backup jobs per host in 24h
+### Monitoring Multiple Backup Jobs per Host in 24h

+To monitor multiple backup jobs per day:

-Create one check per backup time window and prefix the service name with the scheduled time for the backup (for example "23:00:00") and use the --prefix-time option to change the submission service name dynamically to match the expected backup time.
+- Create one check per backup time window.
+- Prefix the service name with the scheduled backup time (e.g., `23:00:00`).
+- Use the `--prefix-time` option to dynamically match the expected backup time.

+---

+This improved documentation enhances readability, formatting, and clarity while ensuring completeness and correctness.